 - Interactive age: Tablets on the counter, but not that visible.

-Waiting-room design has been continually attempting to rebalance education with comfort, but paper collateral has rarely been a source of discussion.
+Waiting-room design has continually sought to rebalance education with comfort, but paper collateral has rarely been a topic of discussion.
 Patients either overlooked it or read it superficially.
 By combining sharp motion graphics and timely messaging, it alters that equation in favor of digital signage.

 “Patients who viewed our custom videos asked 2.7 times more questions about preventive care.” – Dr. Marisa Lopez, Riverbend Family Dental (anecdotal practice survey, 2023)